 Polar bear habitat

-Polar bears live on the annual arctic sea ice that provides a platform from which they can hunt, live, breed, and in some cases create maternal dens.
+Life on sea iceSea ice is vital to polar bears.
+It provides a platform for them to hunt, live, breed, and in some cases, create maternal dens.

-It is the very foundation and defining characteristic of the arctic marine ecosystem.
+It is the very foundation and defining characteristic of the Arctic marine ecosystem.

-As the climate warms, Arctic sea ice is disappearing.
+What's happening to sea ice?As the climate warms, Arctic sea ice is disappearing.
 Almost every summer, the amount of remaining ice gets smaller.
 The oldest ice has essentially disappeared.

 - Learn about the region where summer sea is projected to last the longest - the Last Ice Area

 This time-lapse video from NASA shows how the extent of sea ice has changed since the 1980s.